Gudge1/Portfolio/README.md

 My resume folder contains a pdf version of my resume.
 My resume shows my last two work positions, personal projects, and personal achievements.
 It also shows my technical skills using certain programs and coding languages.

-In my security folder I inculde multiple assignments showing my skills in network security, database security and forensics.
+In my Information Security folder I inculde multiple assignments showing my skills in network security including: Using Metasploit to exploit vulnerabilities in Metasploitable, database security including: assigning user roles and permissions, and forensics.
 This shows my knowledge in many different aspects of information security.

 In my database design folder, I have two subfolders named SQL and Visio.
 In the SQL folder I have examples of my database design work mainly constructing dynamic SQL queries using SQL server.
 In assignment A8 I show you numerous examples of queries that contain skills such as nested queries, selecting top 1, selecting distinct items and many more.
 In assignment A9 I created a trigger and used a cursor to fetch records from a database.
 In assignmet A10 I show my ability to create a data warehouse and use a stored procedure.
 In the Visio folder, I have examples of designing relationships between tables, assigning primary keys, assigning secondary keys, and normalization.